NERC-CEH/nanofase/doc/git-quickstart.md

 git add --a
 git commit -m "Commit message."
 ```
-The `--a` option signifies that *all* changes should be staged.
+The `--a` option signifies that *all* changes should be staged (`git add .` is an alternative command that can be used).
 The commit needs a commit message, which is specified after the `-m` option.

 These changes are now commited locally.
 To push to the Github repository: